TommyTran732/Windows-Setup/Group Policies Objects/Default Domain Policy/Microsoft Defender Antivirus.md

 # Microsoft Defender Antivirus

-**MAPS and features dependent on it are not enabled using this policy.
-It just configures how aggressive MAPS should be.
-This is quite invasive so I will only enable it for certain OUs.**
+**MAPS and features dependent on it disabled using this policy.
+It is quite invasive so I will only enable it for certain OUs.**

 `Computer Configuration\Policies\Administrative Templates\Windows Components\Microsoft Defender Antivirus`

 ## MAPS

 `Computer Configuration\Administrative Templates\Windows Components\Microsoft Defender Antivirus\MAPS`

-- Configure the 'Block at First Sight' feature -> Enabled
+- Join Microsoft MAPS -> Enabled -> Disabled
-- Send file samples when further analysis is required -> Enabled -> Always Prompt (Send safe sample works better with 'Block at First Sight, but I really, really do not trust Microsoft on this one)

 ## Controlled Folder Access